theirrationalone/foundry-fundme/README.md

 ```
 // Only run test functions matching the specified regex pattern.
 // Note: `testIntegratedInteractionBetweenFundAndWithdraw` is a test from unit test section, will get failed on local temporary anvil spun by foundry for us.
-Therefore, If you want to test this test then you will have to use `--broadcast` command in your scripts commands.
+Therefore, If you want to test this test then you will have to use `--broadcast` and also will have to pass a `--rpc-url` (among these different networks i.e., local(anvil spun by us), sepolia, goerli, etc) commands in your scripts commands.

 "forge test -m testFunctionName" is deprecated.
 Please use